ShiuLab/Manuscript_Code/2020_Arabidopsis_seed_count/Readme.md

 * For your own images, just put them in the `work_dir/images`.

 ### 5. Run ImageJ
+* Before running, make sure you have installed "Pillow" in your python environment.
+Otherwise, type "pip install Pillow" in your PC terminal.
 * Double click `seed_image_processing.bat`.
 That's it!